- Together Apart

 In 2021 we will be looking at the topic of ‘being human’ across a variety of different theological areas, including New Testament, Old Testament, Systematic and Practical Theology.

-Our next Theology Network event will take place on Monday 22nd March, 8pm – ‘Being Human - Biblical Anthropology in the Old Testament', with Dr Mark Scarlata.
+Our next Theology Network event will take place on Monday 24th May, 8pm – ‘Being Human - Biblical Anthropology in the New Testament', with Dr Erin Heim from Wycliffe College, Oxford.

 We hope to be able to meet in person, but due to the uncertainty of COVID restrictions and wanting to include as many people as possible, we will also be LIVE STREAMING this event.
 If it turns out we can’t meet in person, then the whole event will be online.
 There is still the usual £5 cost as this pays for our guest academics.
 If you are booked in we’ll send you details of how to access it online in the week leading up to the event.